victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 Since the whole point of prediction is for a model to work on data that the model hasn't seen yet, your want your model to perform _generally_ well on new data!
 If your model has a lot of _bias_, then even if you have a good r-squared or mean squared error from learned data, it could still perform **poorly** on new predictive data.

-> **Check:** Which of the following scenarios would be better for a weatherman:
+**Check:** Which of the following scenarios would be better for a weatherman?:

-> 1. Knowing that I can very accurately "predict" the temperature outside from previous days perfectly, but be 20-30 degrees off for future days?
+1. Knowing that I can very accurately "predict" the temperature outside from previous days perfectly, but be 20-30 degrees off for future days?
-> 2. Knowing that I can accurately predict the general trend of the temperate outside from previous days, and therefore am at most only 10 degrees off on future days?
+2. Knowing that I can accurately predict the general trend of the temperate outside from previous days, and therefore am at most only 10 degrees off on future days?

 > Answer: If you said the second case, you just described what we call a good model fit.